Ok, so I’ve mentioned a few times now that I am moving away from a keto diet.

 WHY?
 Easy to digest protein, full of minerals.
 (Excludes oily fish like salmon because while it does have Omega 3, this is still a PUFA – see post on why poly unsaturated fats may not be your best friend here.)

 Why?
-All benefits as in gelatin above and an even a better source of all these benefits if organic and freshly made.
+All benefits as in gelatin above and an even a better source of all these benefits if organic, grass fed and freshly made.

 Natural Sugars – fresh fruit, raw honey